Thomas-Walker-Lynch/project-enviroment/README.md

    projects-init.sh
 ```

-## starting from scratch - setting up a project directory
+## setting up a directory to hold multiple projects

   1. make a top level directory for holding all the repos you work on, independent of language, etc.